unixunion/deblox-deployer/README.md

 vertx.eventBus().send("deblox.deployer.deploy", jo, myHandler);
 ```

-Deployment requests can be 'sent' in which case ONLY one node will get that message and process it, or they can be 'published' to the entire cluster in which case ALL nodes will act on the message.
+Requests can be 'sent' in which case ONLY one node in the cluster will process that message, OR they can be 'published' to the entire cluster in which case ALL nodes will recieve the message.

-Nodes report event results back to the reports queue.
+All nodes report any event results back to the reports queue regardless if they are sent/published.

 ### Deployment Requests

 #### Request
-A deployment request must be sent to the `address`.deploy queue.
+A deployment request must be sent to the deblox.deploy queue.
 The message MUST contain the following attributes:

 * moduleConfig: {}
 * moduleName: String
 * moduleOwner: String
 * moduleVersion: String
 * xgrade: bool

+Example:

 ```
 {